YBL123/sei-project-4/README.md

 ```

 ![fam show review](show-reviews.png )
-I made the reviews an independent component so that it could be reused should we want to option to leave reviews anywhere else on the app.
+I made the reviews an independent component so that it could be reused should we want the option to add reviews anywhere else on the app.

 Only a user that is logged in can post reviews.
 They must add a rating to post a review.
 A red message will appear informing the user of so if they try to post a review without a rating.
 The reviews are wrapped in a ternary.
 Anyone can view the reviews even if not logged in.
 But they can not make a post - and the option to do so will not appear unless a user is logged in.